Dubois' promoter lodges appeal over Usyk fight

 Promoter Frank Warren has officially appealed to the WBA for Daniel Dubois' loss to Oleksandr Usyk to be ruled a no contest and that a rematch be ordered.

-Briton Dubois, 26, floored heavyweight champion Usyk in the sixth round in Poland on 26 August, but the punch was declared a low blow by the referee.
+Briton Dubois, 26, floored heavyweight champion Usyk in the fifth round in Poland on 26 August, but the punch was declared a low blow by the referee.

 Ukrainian Usyk, 36, then stopped Dubois in the ninth round to retain his unified heavyweight titles.